bencyn/one-acre-farmers/README.md

 - user can also list , post repayment uploads and generate repayment records depending on status of the repayment record (Cascade, Override, overpaid)

 ##### Estimate on the outstanding work

-- a maximum of one week to cover all the edge cases.
+- a maximum of one week to cover all the edge cases and write a script to seed to the db

 ##### Successes/what went well

 - I managed to implement overpaid and override case scenarios when a user uploads repayments for a specific season and or payment with no autostanding previous credits.
 This also reflects on the final customer summary